BOOST Pharma – Treating the untreatable

 Technology

-The treatment shows great promise for the effectiveness of treating children with OI: the children treated followed their own growth curve, had increased lengthwise growth compared to contemporary OI patients and showed a significant reduction of bone fractures.
+BP-1 shows great promise for the effectiveness of treating children with OI: the children treated followed their own growth curve, had increased lengthwise growth compared to contemporary OI patients and showed a significant reduction of bone fractures.
 The cells are considered to be safe with no adverse reactions and no immune responses towards the donor MSC.

-BOOST Pharma corporate milestones
+BOOST Pharma Corporate Milestones

 - Dec 2021: Orphan Drug Designation in EU